 It's almost unthinkable to have a family camping trip without a nearby ice cream parlor, and Camp Richardson has a great one.
 A mountain center with bike rentals is available, and boat rentals are convenient at the nearby marina.

-Even though you might want Fido to be included in your holiday photo, Camp Richardson has a strict no-pet policy.
-So this is a great choice only if your dog is not part of this camping trip.
+Even though you might want Fido to be part of the holiday photos, Camp Richardson has a strict no-pet policy.

+Meeks Bay Resort is on the west shore in California and 10 miles south of Tahoe City.
 This beautiful white sand beach has adjacent camping on a quiet bay, and it's the prime location for beach camping in Lake Tahoe.
-Meeks Bay Resort is on the west shore in California and 20 miles south of Tahoe City.

 RV sites are equipped with full hook-ups, including cable and Wi-Fi, so you can camp with all the comforts of home.
 The main shower house even has heated floors and coin laundry.

 When booking a site, ask for 178 or 179.
-Both sites back up to the surrounding forest and have the most space.
+Both places back up to the surrounding forest and have the most space.

-Catamaran trips on the Woodwind II depart daily from the Zephyr Cove marina and should not be missed; the evening champagne cruise is a great way to enjoy the sunset.
+A suggest excursion is a boat trip on the Paddle Wheeler or Lake Yacht.
+Boats depart daily from the Zephyr Cove Marina and the evening cruise is a great way to enjoy the sunset.

+The Emerald Bay Boat Camp is a one-of-a-kind camping experience to enjoy the lake's beauty in the seclusion of a wilderness area.
 The scenic boat-in campground on the north end of Emerald Bay State Park can only be reached by boat; no roads reach the campground.
-The boat-camp is a one-of-a-kind camping experience where you can enjoy the lake's beauty in the seclusion of a wilderness area.

 Located on the southwest corner of the lake in California, Emerald Bay is famous for its emerald green water.
 It's one of the most popular destinations for daily boat tours and is an excellent location for bird watching; bald eagle sightings are common.